Taylor Swift to release the "Taylor version" of 'Love Story' ahead of re-recorded 'Fearless'

 This move sees Swift taking control of her music once again after music manager Scooter Braun and his media holding company, Ithaca Holdings LLC, acquired Swift’s old label, Big Machine Label Group, back in June 2019.
 The story hit the headlines again back in November after Swift confirmed that the ownership of her back catalogue had changed hands again for the second time within two years.

 ‘Love Story (Taylor’s Version)’ comes in time for Valentine’s Day weekend, and was first teased through a snippet being used on an advert for the dating website Match, made by Ryan Reynolds.
-The full ‘Taylor’s Version’ of her second album ‘Fearless’ will be released later this year and will feature six previously unreleased songs from the vault that were written during the era, when Swift was aged between 16-18 years old.
+The full ‘Taylor’s Version’ of her second album ‘Fearless’ will be released later this year and will feature 26 tracks in total, including six previously unreleased songs from the vault that were written during the era when Swift was aged between 16-18 years old.

 Eagle-eyed fans have spotted that a statement from Swift features capital letters that spell out ‘April 9’ – leading many to believe that this is the release date of the new record.